moneljy/moneljy.github.io/_posts/2022-05-14-Text-Analysis.md

 ### 2. Data and Methodology <br>

 **2.1 Data** <br>
-We analyzed stocks listed on the New York Stock Exchange, the American Stock Exchange, and the National Association of Securities Dealers Automated Quotations.
-We gathered the daily rates of return and financial indicators of individual companies and reported data published in Bloomberg.
-We collected annual and quarterly filings, financial analyst reports, and the earnings conference call transcripts of individual companies from the SEC’s EDGAR website, Thomson Investext database, and SeekingAlpha website.
-In addition, we harnessed FinBERT from Huang, Wang, and Yang (2022) for sentiment analysis.
+This study analyzes stocks listed on the New York Stock Exchange, the American Stock Exchange, and the National Association of Securities Dealers Automated Quotations.
+The daily rates of return and financial indicators of individual companies and reported data will be collected published in Bloomberg.
+In addition, it will collect annual and quarterly filings, financial analyst reports, and the earnings conference call transcripts of individual companies from the SEC’s EDGAR website, Thomson Investext database, and SeekingAlpha website.
+Furthermore, FinBERT (Huang, Wang, and Yang, 2022) for sentiment analysis will be used.
 FinBERT is trained with 2.5B tokens of corporate reports 10-K and 10-Q; 1.3B tokens of earnings call transcripts; and 1.1B tokens of analyst reports with 10,000 sentences labeled as positive, neutral, and negative.

-We conducted a sentiment analysis of disclosure documents using FinBERT.
-The results are grouped according to announcement dates and fiscal quarters.
-Using the results from FinBERT, we verify the proposed hypotheses.
+The results will be grouped according to announcement dates and fiscal quarters.

 **2.2 Hypotheses and Methodology** <br>